Adidas NMD R2 Reviewed for Performance and Quality

 - Got caught with these, I fell for the looks but they run way to narrow for me, almost feels like a lady shoe.
 My feet are wide and they spread so I need lots of arch support, didn’t get it with these shoes.
 But I got them now, might try arch support inserts that might lift my foot, make it less wide.

-Reviewers found the R2 just as breathable as before.
+Reviewers found the Adidas NMD R2 just as breathable as before.
 Instead of complaints pointing to an oversized fit, most reviewers found the Adidas shoe too narrow.
-Reviewers also disliked the fact that the sneaker seemed to get dirty quite easily.
+Reviewers also disliked the fact that the sneaker seemed to get dirty quite quickly.

 Compared to the R1, this new edition features a paired down midsole block design.
 Instead of multiple blocks lining the midsole, a single block offers support and stability.
-This has definitely helped the shoe shed a bit of weight.
+It has helped the shoe shed a bit of weight.

 - NEW midsole block (from multiple to a single large block)